mychris/simple-stopwatch/README.md

 A very simple python3, ncurses based terminal stopwatch.

-simple-stopwatch is not designed to be as precisely as possible, but should be fine for simple tasks like measuring the time during a speech.
+simple-stopwatch is not designed to be as precisely as possible and does not support milliseconds precision, but should be fine for simple tasks like measuring the time during a speech.

 Installation
 ------------